You are here

 If you just need a text-only login, use ssh instead.

-The remote desktop servers are shared, and they are not powerful enough to run processes which need a lot of memory or processing power, or which take days to run - at least not for many people at the same time.
-Please run such processes on other computers - for instance on a DICE desktop computer in the Informatics computing labs, or on the compute servers - not on the remote desktop servers.
+The remote desktop servers aren't powerful enough to run processes which need a lot of memory, processing power or time - at least, not for many people at once.
+Please run these on the compute servers or on a DICE desktop computer in the Informatics computing labs.

 How to get started with remote desktop